TirtharajPramanik/rustlings_solution/README.md

+(
+    This program has been modified so `rustlings watch` automaticaly removes `// I AM NOT DONE` comment and executes next exercise.
+    `diff/` directory contains information about changed files.
+)

 # rustlings 🦀❤️

 Greetings and welcome to `rustlings`.
 This project contains small exercises to get you used to reading and writing Rust code.
 This includes reading and responding to compiler messages!